 Helping you put one foot in front of the other

-Our patient navigators won't stand over you with a stopwatch, but they might be able to help you in other ways so that you can thrive with psoriastic disease.
+Our patient navigators won't stand over you with a stopwatch, but they might be able to help you in other ways so that you can thrive with psoriatic disease.
 Contact the Patient Navigation Center for free, personalized assistance for anyone living with psoriasis and psoriatic arthritis.

 And for those looking to do some good, one step at a time, Team NPF Walk is the perfect opportunity to raise money for psoriatic research and join a community united in a cause.
+You can always participate in a Team NPF event virtually, too.

 Driving discovery, creating community